amirhosein-esm1999/ExchangeApp/README.md

-# Currency Converter & Live Chart
+# Currency-Converter & Live Chart

 A desktop application for converting major world currencies and visualizing their exchange rate trends in real time.
 Built with Python and Tkinter, this tool offers a simple yet powerful interface for tracking global currency movements.